General Classical Music Trivia

 Answer: Romantic

-Question: What was the first name of the Russian composer Prokofiev?
+Question: What was the first name of the guy who made wolves, boys, and ballerinas sing?

 Answer: Sergei

-Question: What was the first name of prolific Opera composer Puccini?
+Question: What was the first name of the opera genius who made audiences sob in Italian?

 Answer: Giacomo

-Question: What was the first name of the composer known as Adam the Hunchback?
+Question: What was the first name of the medieval composer with the coolest nickname in history—“The Hunchback”?

 Answer: De La Halle

-Question: What was the first name of the composer Mahler?
+Question: What was the first name of the symphonic storyteller who turned inner angst into orchestral fire?

 Answer: Gustav

-Question: What was the first name of German composer Schumann?
+Question: What was the first name of the composer who loved Clara, hated lists, and made piano magic?

 Answer: Robert